Norlock/nvim-traveller/README.md

 A file manager inside Neovim.
 I used dirvish mostly for navigating files, but had problems with quickly cancelling navigation or I couldn't open files in tab.
 Most other navigators are either bloated or don't provide the necessary tools for my needs.

-With this file manager the emphasis is mostly on having a polished experience.
+What makes this file manager different than others?

+I want to put the emphasis on having a polished experience, and make it a file manager good for multi-project use, that means:

+- Having a polished experience no matter where you are
+- Being able to open a fuzzy file search or other plugins at location
+- Good integration with terminal

 https://github.com/Norlock/nvim-traveller/assets/7510943/44c0982d-0cb9-479f-823e-7ef574a215ab